Ryguy-1/StatBotV2/README.md

 `intel date (mm/dd)` (Facts about any Date) (NumbersAPI)

-`intel seggust` (coming soon)
+`intel minecraft (server address)` (Minecraft Server Info) (api.mcsrvstat.us)

+`intel stonk (stock symbol)` (Current Stock Ticker Information) (Finnhub.io)

+`intel detailstonk (stock symbol)` (Detailed Stock Information) (Finnhub.io)

 ## APIs Referenced
-The Covid Tracking Project, 7Timer, Agify.io, Unsplash, OpenCage, ExchangeRate-API, IpInfo, Kanye Rest, Official-Joke-API, New York Times Movie API, PokeAPI, Dog API, Cat API, NumbersAPI
+The Covid Tracking Project, 7Timer, Agify.io, Unsplash, OpenCage, ExchangeRate-API, IpInfo, Kanye Rest, Official-Joke-API, New York Times Movie API, PokeAPI, Dog API, Cat API, NumbersAPI, api.mcsrvstat.us, Finnhub.io

 ## Contributing
 Seggustions are welcomed and can be done through the /seggust command from within StatBot.
+(Coming Soon)

 If there are any publicly available APIs which the community would like to see, let us know and we will do our best to implement the feature ASAP!